GRADUATE STUDENT SCHOLARSHIPS

 The David H. Narburgh Scholarship was so designated to honor the singular, outstanding service of David Narburgh as member and President of the CDF Board of Trustees and as Silent Auction Chair from 1991 to 2001.
 From his perspective as a longtime clinician and administrator, David inspires and challenges scholarship recipients to embrace continuing education and networking across work settings as they enter the field.

 The CDF wishes to thank each of the scholarship applicants for their submissions.
 We wish all of the students well in the upcoming academic year.
 We expect to hear great things in the future from the newest cohort of SLPs and Audiologists as you enter the professions, becoming active participants and life-long learners.

-Elizabeth Rainville, a rising second-year graduate student at Old Dominion University, has been awarded the Rita Purcell-Robertson Scholarship in the amount of $3,000.
+Samantha King, an SLP graduate student at James Madison University, has been awarded the Rita Purcell-Robertson Scholarship in the amount of $4,000.

 CDF Wall of Scholars

 2019: Samantha King, JMU

 2016: Taylor Miller, JMU

 2015: Erin Griffin, UVA